ostinelli/syn/README.md

 #### `resolve_registry_conflict/3`
 In case of net splits, a specific Name might get registered simultaneously on two different nodes.
 In this case, the cluster experiences a registry naming conflict.

 When this happens, Syn will resolve this Process Registry conflict by choosing a single process.
-By default, Syn will keep the process running on the remote node from where the conflict is being resolved on, and will kill the other process by sending a `kill` signal with `exit(Pid, kill)`.
+By default, Syn will keep the process running on the remote node from where the conflict is being resolved on, and will kill the other process by sending a `kill` signal with `exit(Pid, {syn_resolve_kill, Name, Meta})`.

 If this is not desired, you can set this callback to perform custom operations (such as a graceful shutdown).